alphagov/xgovctf/GettingStarted.md

 Note that both the `post_scripts` field and the `startup_functions` field can be omitted altogether.
 Check out `web/about.html` and `web/shell.html` for good examples of simple pages.

-You may want to make it so that you do not have to include ".html" in the URL for your new page. `web/about.html`, for example, is served from `127.0.0.1:8080/about`.
-In order to add an alias for your page go to `config/ctf.nginx` and add the name of your page to the list of existing pages with rewrite rules:
+You may want to make it so that you do not have to include ".html" in the URL for your new page. `web/about.html`, for example, is served from `127.0.0.1:8080/about` as well as `127.0.0.1:8080/about.html`.
+In order to add an alias for your page, go to `config/ctf.nginx` and add the name of your page to the list of existing pages with rewrite rules:

 	    location ~ ^/(problems|login|chat|logout|compete|...|contact|mynewpage)$
         {